Saudi Arabia: Religion in society

-In a recent move to promote a modern image, Saudi Arabia banned the religious group known as 'Tablighi Jamaat'.
-The announcement was made on social media by the country's Minister of Islamic Affairs who warned people against association during the Friday sermon.

 Women in society

-Throughout history, women did not have equal rights to men in the kingdom; the U.S. State Department considers Saudi Arabian government's discrimination against women a "significant problem" in Saudi Arabia and notes that women have few political rights due to the government's discriminatory policies.
+Throughout history, women did not have equal rights to men in the kingdom; the U.S. State Department considers the Saudi Arabian government's discrimination against women a "significant problem" and notes that women have few political rights because of the government's discriminatory policies.
 However, since Mohammed bin Salman was appointed Crown Prince in 2017, a series of social reforms have been witnessed regarding women's rights.

 Under previous Saudi law, all females were required to have a male guardian (wali), typically a father, brother, husband, or uncle (mahram).
 In 2019, this law was partially amended to exclude women over 21 years old from the requirement of a male guardian.
-The new amendment also granted women rights in relation to the guardianship of minor children.
-Previously, girls and women were forbidden from traveling, conducting official business, or undergoing certain medical procedures without permission from their male guardians.
+The amendment also granted women rights in relation to the guardianship of minor children.
+Previously, girls and women were forbidden from travelling, conducting official business, or undergoing certain medical procedures without permission from their male guardians.
 In 2019, Saudi Arabia allowed women to travel abroad, register for divorce or marriage, and apply for official documents without the permission of a male guardian.

 In 2006, Wajeha al-Huwaider, a leading Saudi feminist and journalist said "Saudi women are weak, no matter how high their status, even the 'pampered' ones among them, because they have no law to protect them from attack by anyone."
 Following this, Saudi Arabia implemented the anti-domestic violence law in 2014.
 Furthermore, between 2017 and 2020, the country addressed issues of mobility, sexual harassment, pensions, and employment-discrimination protections. al-Huwaider and other female activists have applauded the general direction in which the country was headed.